kilometersvi/BlocklyML/milestone1/README.md

 - The next step is to drop our entries with null values to create a cleaner dataset.
 This is done by attaching the previous blocks to the **'Drop Null Values From Array'** in the **'Clean Data'** section.

 **5. Selecting Vectors to Make predictions from dataset**
 - Finally, to make our prediction, we must use the **'Select Attributes from Array'** block in the **'Clean Data'** section.
-Input the previous chained together blocks into the first empty slot of this block and type comma-separated attributes we want to use from our dataset into the string input to serve as the independent variables used to predict on our target/dependent variable.
-To see what variables you can choose from, the link to the penguins dataset is found here (https://raw.githubusercontent.com/cmparlettpelleriti/CPSC392ParlettPelleriti/master/Data/penguins.csv) and the iris dataset is found here (https://raw.githubusercontent.com/cmparlettpelleriti/CPSC392ParlettPelleriti/master/Data/iris.csv).
+Input the previous chained-together blocks into the first empty slot of this block and type comma-separated attributes we want to use from our dataset into the string input to serve as the independent variables used to predict on our target/dependent variable.
+To see what variables you can choose from, the link to the Penguins dataset is found [here](https://raw.githubusercontent.com/cmparlettpelleriti/CPSC392ParlettPelleriti/master/Data/penguins.csv) and the iris dataset is found [here](https://raw.githubusercontent.com/cmparlettpelleriti/CPSC392ParlettPelleriti/master/Data/iris.csv).

 ## Train-Test Split
 **6. Splitting the data and target vectors**
-- Slide the selected attributes block (containing everything from previous steps) into the left most opening of the **'Train-Test Split Data'** block.
+- Slide the selected attributes block (containing everything from previous steps) into the leftmost opening of the **'Train-Test Split Data'** block.
 Then, in the next open slot of the train test split block, type in what target variable you want to predict.
 Finally, from the dropdown, select what you want the size of the test split to be.
 That is, if you select 25%, then 25% of your entire dataset will be designated to be in the test set used for validation.

 ## Model Selection
 **7. Select model type**
-- In this step, decide whether you want to work with a classification or regression model (with classification being for categorical predictions and regression being numeric based prediction), and select the block inside the **Model Selection** tab accordingly.
+- In this step, decide whether you want to work with a classification or regression model (with classification being for categorical predictions and regression being numeric-based prediction), and select the block inside the **Model Selection** tab accordingly.
 **8. Using Dropdown for Specific Model**
-- From either the classificaiton or regression block you selected, click the dropdown menu to select which specific model you want.
+- From either the classification or regression block you selected, click the dropdown menu to select which specific model you want.

 ## Model Training
 **9. Piecing the Split Data and the Model Selected**